Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 The tactical context matters here, because in 2016 the prevailing wisdom — especially in England — was that you won knockout football with individual quality and possession dominance.
 Spain’s tiki-taka had defined the previous half-decade; the assumption was that the ball was the prize.
 Iceland inverted it.
 Lars Lagerbäck, the veteran Swede who had taken Sweden to five straight tournaments, brought a pragmatist’s faith in shape and organisation.
 Heimir Hallgrímsson — a part-time dentist from the Westman Islands who co-managed the side and would still hold pre-match briefings with the home support — built the connection and the detail.
 Together they decided Iceland would never win a possession contest, so they would refuse to have one.

-This was only possible because of infrastructure most people never see.
-Iceland’s geothermally heated indoor football halls, built through the 2000s, gave kids a place to play through brutal winters, and the country flooded itself with qualified coaches — one UEFA-licensed coach for every few hundred people, among the best ratios in Europe.
-The team that beat England was not a miracle of talent.
+The team that beat England was not a miracle of talent — it was a fourteen-year construction project with a national team attached to the end of it.
 It was a system, repeatable and rehearsed, that turned a tiny talent pool into something more than the sum of its parts.
 The campaign ended on 3 July 2016, when France’s superior firepower won a 5-2 quarter-final at the Stade de France — but even there Iceland scored twice and refused to be embarrassed.

 What does Iceland’s 2016 upset mean for football today and the World Cup in 2026?